haoran119/c-cpp/学习笔记之C-C++/README.md

 ### C++ Advanced
 * [Lambda expressions in C++ | Microsoft Docs](https://docs.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp?view=msvc-160)
+  * In C++11 and later, a lambda expression—often called a lambda—is a convenient way of defining an anonymous function object (a closure) right at the location where it's invoked or passed as an argument to a function.
+Typically lambdas are used to encapsulate a few lines of code that are passed to algorithms or asynchronous functions.
+This article defines what lambdas are, and compares them to other programming techniques.
+It describes their advantages, and provides some basic examples.
   * [Lambda expressions (since C++11) - cppreference.com](https://en.cppreference.com/w/cpp/language/lambda)
   * [Lambda expression in C++ - GeeksforGeeks](https://www.geeksforgeeks.org/lambda-expression-in-c/)